AleksaMCode/agents-simulation/README.md

 Type-2 | Chosen agent is copied in to two new agents with the same Genes.
 One of the Genes, Energy or Aggressiveness, chosen randomly, is mutated with a `mutationRate` probability with respects to its allowed intervals.
 Type-3 | Two agents are chosen and their Genes are randomly combined.

-These reproduction option are used when variable `crossoverOption` is set to 1, 2 or 3, respectively.
-There is also a 4th way of reproduction (comined reproduction) which is used when `crossoverOption` is set to -1.
-Each time a new generation is created, the way of reproducing is chosen randomly between the 3 types.

 ## Implementation
 ### Population RDD
 Population, or the agent collection, is 'stored' inside of an JavaPairRDD where **key** is an Integer which represents an agent index in population and **value** is a scala Tuple2 which holds two double values, Energy and Aggressiveness.